kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

        *Use:*

-       Our dedication to *Fanatical Support* extends beyond expert live assistance to ensuring that customers have access to self-help tools.
+       Our dedication to :bolditalic:`Fanatical Support` ® extends beyond expert live assistance to ensuring that customers have access to self-help tools.

        *Do not use:*